-(1) Does not reflect a cash payment of \$1.6 million that we are required to make to Special Situations Investing Group II, LLC, an affiliate of Goldman Sachs & Co.
-LLC, in connection with the closing of this offering.
-See "Certain Relationships and Related Party Transactions-Transactions with Goldman Sachs & Co.
-LLC and Affiliates."

-(2) Total debt as of March 31, 2021 consisted of approximately \$39.6 million of borrowings outstanding under the Term Loan Facility (net of \$0.4 million of unamortized issuance costs), and approximately \$9.9 million of borrowings outstanding under the Revolving Credit Facility (net of \$0.1 million of unamortized issuance costs), with no additional borrowings available thereunder.
-In June 2021, we (i) entered into a First Amendment to our Credit Agreement which, among other things, increased commitments under the Revolving Credit Facility to \$35.0 million, and (ii) borrowed an additional \$12.5 million of debt under the Revolving Credit Facility in connection with such amendment.
-As of June 30, 2021, we had approximately \$22.4 million of borrowings outstanding under the Revolving Credit Facility (net of \$0.1 million of unamortized issuance costs) and approximately \$12.5 million of additional borrowings available thereunder.
+- (2) Does not reflect certain cash payments we will be required to make to Special Situations Investing Group II, LLC, an affiliate of Goldman Sachs & Co.
+LLC, if the actual initial public offering price is less than or equal to the midpoint of the price range set forth on the cover page of this prospectus (or, conversely, cash payments Special Situations Investing Group II, LLC will be required to make to us if the actual initial public offering price is greater than such midpoint).
+See "Certain Relationships and Related Party Transactions--Transactions with Goldman Sachs & Co.
+LLC and Affiliates." - (3) Total debt as of March 31, 2021 consisted of approximately \$39.6 million of borrowings outstanding under the Term Loan Facility (net of \$0.4 million of unamortized issuance costs), and approximately \$9.9 million of borrowings outstanding under the Revolving Credit Facility (net of \$0.1 million of unamortized issuance costs), with no additional borrowings available thereunder.
 For a discussion of our long-term debt, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."
 Also see our consolidated financial statements and related notes thereto included elsewhere in this prospectus, which include all recorded liabilities.